 And get them out in the open, on display - where you can enjoy them and have a story to tell when someone comments or asks a question about the item.

 3. I paid good money for this..."thing!"
 I'm sure you did.
 But the thing is, what has more value...this "item" you no longer have any use for or the way you enjoy your house?
 The item...or your happiness?
 The item... or your space?

+4. Oh, I'm just trying to figure out what to do with it...
+Okay, so maybe it's not worth holding onto.
+See, if it takes that much mental work to figure out what to do with something, you can take a pretty good guess that it may not be worth as much to you as you think.
 If you can't figure out what to do with something...it's a safe bet you won't miss it too much.
 If you haven’t used something in the past 6-12 months, it might not be as useful as you thought.

+There is a lot more value in enjoying your home, your friends and your family than the "stuff" you paid for.
 And if you feel you may need a bit of extra help in getting rid of the clutter and getting organized, then executive functioning coaching may be a great way to start to re-claim your space!
-You can contact me at (647) 503 - 0271 or click on the contact page book a FREE 15-minute consultation with me.
+You can contact me by clicking on the contact page to book a FREE 15-minute consultation.